 For more information

 Researchers at the HRB Centre for Primary Care Research at the Department of General Practice in RCSI Dublin are running this study.
-More information is available from Professor Susan Smith, contact details on the HRB Centre for Primary Care Research web site.
+More information is available from Professor Susan Smith.